 3.1 Annual Meeting.
 A membership meeting shall be held each year at a time and place to be determined by the Board.
 The purpose of such meetings shall be to hear reports on governance, operations and finances, to review issues that vitally affect the Cooperative, and to transact such other business as may properly come before the meeting.

 3.2 Special Meetings.
 The Board may call special meetings of the membership for any purpose upon an affirmative vote of a majority of the directors.
-The Board shall call a special meeting if presented with a written petition stating a proper purpose and signed by 500 active owner-members.
+The Board shall call a special meeting if presented with a written petition stating a proper business to be brought before the meeting and signed by at least 500 active owner-members.

 3.4 Voting.
 Voting on all matters that owner-members are entitled to vote on may be accomplished through paper or electronic ballots, or both, as authorized by the Board.